 Memphis ice storm crystalizes need for resilient, reliant action

 Two men remove a tree downed during a Feb.
-3 ice storm in Shelby County.
+3 ice storm in Shelby County – a storm that knocked out power for up to a week, in some areas of Memphis.
 (Photo: Karen Pulfer Focht)

 Heavy ice-encased tree branches crashed onto power lines across Memphis – causing 132,000 people to lose power in the first week of February.
 Five days later, many of them are still in the dark.